-Comment: The plan provides sidewalks along each side of the roadways.
+Comment: The plan provides sidewalks along each side of the roadways, except the entrance road where the sidewalk is only the northern side of the street as directed by DPW&T.

 5. Prior to the issuance of building permits for proposed residential and mixed use structures, the applicant shall submit certification by a professional engineer with competency in acoustical analysis to the Environmental Planning Section demonstrating that the design and construction of building shells within the noise corridor of Rollins Avenue and Addison Road South will attenuate noise to interior noise levels of 45 dBA (Ldn) or less.